OpenBCI/Documentation/website/docs/Cyton/06-Cyton_Radios_Programming_Tutorial.md

     On Linux, put the RFduino folder and everything it contains in `arduino-1.5.8/hardware/arduino`

 **NOTE FOR LINUX USERS**
 Linux users will need to have the program [wine](https://www.winehq.org/) installed in order to continue.
 There is a dependency for the arduino code that requires the running `RFDLoader.exe` to continue.
 In order to run this .exe, do the following:

 1. Navigate to the /hardware/arduino/RFduino folder
 2. Rename RFDLoader to RFDLoader.old (just in case)
 3. Replace RFDLoader with a script that uses wine to call RFDLoader.exe, forwarding the serial port.
-A possible script is at https:
 4. Drag RFDLoader to the RFduino folder

 That's it!
 As long as `wine` is installed normally the script should take care of any issues you may have when uploading.